desultory/ugrd/readme.md

 By default, the specified init hooks are: `'init_pre', 'init_main', 'init_late', 'init_final'`

+These hooks are defined under the `init_types` list in the `InitramfsGenerator` object.

-When the init scripts are generated, functions in these lists (in the config) will be called to generate the init scripts.
+When the init scripts are generated, functions under dicts in the config defined by the names in this list will be called to generate the init scripts.

+This list can be updated to add or disable portions.
+The order is important, as most internal hooks use `init_pre` and `init_final` to wrap every other init category, in order.

-Each function should return a list of strings containing the shell lines.
+Each function should return a list of strings containing the shell lines, which will be written to the `init` file.

-The general procedure for generating the init is to write the chosen `shebang`, build in `init_pre`, then everything but `init_final`, then finally `init_final`.
+A general overview of the procedure used for generating the init is to write the chosen `shebang`, build in `init_pre`, then everything but `init_final`, then finally `init_final`.
 These init portions are added to one file.

 #### custom_init